 All researchers who work with SOEP data directly or as part of another data set are invited to submit their work to this series and to thereby present it to a broad audience for discussion.

 The process of accepting submissions to SOEPpapers is straightforward.
 If a paper has already appeared in another discussion paper series with a quality control process (e.g. IZA, NBER, LIS, WZB or in an academic series like that of the University of Zurich), it will be accepted automatically as a SOEPpaper.
 Reformatting the text is not necessary.

 Otherwise, the submission will be evaluated by a member of the editorial team.
 If an evaluation is necessary, it will always result in a yes/no decision.
 There are no referee reports.

 There are no special requirements in terms of formating.
 Please keep in mind that people should be able to read the paper easily, even the tables.
-If you like, you may use our Word style sheet (DOT, 42.5 KB).

 Before sending us a paper, we strongly recommend that you check it carefully for errors.
 We do not update or replace the online versions of our papers.

 Please send your paper in word or pdf format to firstname.lastname@example.org